SAP-samples/cloud-sfsf-benefits-ext/README.md

 As an *employee*, you can edit your active campaign benefit orders and view your past orders.
 Also you can see a list of available benefits.

-By default, the application has a benefits list that is hardcoded and no campaigns are added.
+By default, the application has a benefits list that is hard-coded and no campaigns are added.
 We recommend that you first log in to the application with the HR Administrator user first and to add a benefits campaign.
 Next, log in as an employee so you can view and add benefits to your order.

 Authors
 -------